webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 - `custom` — crawl based on the `--include` regular expression rules.

-The scope settings for multi-page crawls (page-spa, prefix, host, domain) also include http/https versions, eg. given a prefix of `http://example.com/path/`, `https://example.com/path/` is also included.
+Note that the scope settings for multi-page crawls (page-spa, prefix, host, domain) are also affected by [#url-normalization](URL Normalization)

 ## Custom Scope Inclusion Rules